ElteHupkes/metaphoric/content/2013-04-20-16-39-metaphoric-in-git.md

   Rake-thingy for a while now; seems everyone is using it these days.
 The only experience I have with Ruby was in my first year of Computer Science, and I recall we did not get along well.
 Ruby is really popular though, so maybe we got off on the wrong foot and it deserves another chance.

+And so, here it is: the new, simplified Metaphoric.
+I'm looking forward to writing about more stuff, especially next week after my knee operation when I won't be able to do much.